Scroll down to see the entire page

 How Does it Work?

-This non-invasive intervention involves listening to music that has been processed specifically to retune the nervous system (regulating state) to introduce a sense of safety and the ability to socially engage.
 This allows the client to better interpret not only human speech, but, importantly, the emotional meaning of language.
-Once interpersonal interactions improve, spontaneous social behaviors and an enhanced ability to learn, self-regulate and engage are often seen.
+Once interpersonal interactions improve, spontaneous social behaviors and an enhanced ability to learn, self-regulate, and engage are often seen.

 The SSP is a research-based therapy showing significant results in just five days in the following areas: